-In this section, we apply the proposed method to a real dataset on the human breast cancer study \cite{ZhangWU2016}, which can be downloaded online at \url{https://www.ncbi.nlm.nih.gov/geo/} with accession number GSE20194.
-It consists of 278 patient samples with 164 patients have positive oestrogen receptor status and 114 patients have negative oestrogen receptor status, and each sample is characterized by 22283 genes.
+In this section, we apply the proposed framework to a real dataset on the human breast cancer study \citep{ZhangWU2016}, which can be downloaded at \url{https://www.ncbi.nlm.nih.gov/geo/} with accessing number GSE20194.
+It consists of 278 patients, whereas 164 of them have positive oestrogen receptor status and the other 114 have negative oestrogen receptor status, and each patient is characterized by 22283 probs.
 A patient has positive oestrogen receptor status if the receptors for estrogen are detected, which suggests that estrogen may send signals to the cancer cells among normal breast cells to promote their growth.
-It has been shown that roughly 80 percent of the patients diagnosed with breast cancers, have positive estrogen receptor status.
-Consequently, the main interest of our study is to identify the genes which effect the oestrogen receptor status.
+It has been shown that roughly 80 percent of the patients diagnosed with breast cancers, have the positive estrogen receptor status.
+Consequently, the main interest of the study is to identify those genes related with the oestrogen receptor status.

+For interpretability, we map the prob IDs to the gene symbol and delete the IDs that cannot be mapped.
+The map relationship is also provided by \url{https://www.ncbi.nlm.nih.gov/geo/}.
+Finally, 19820 genes are considered in our application.
+Clearly, the response variable in this dataset is binary, and thus we apply all the methods used in Example 2 to identify the informative genes.
+The genes selected by the proposed framework and the competitors are reported in Table \ref{table_realdata_gene_select}.

+Clearly, GSLM-SVM selects 10 genes and GSLM-LOG selects 26 important genes while all the other screening-based methods keep 36 genes as suggested and their truncated versions select at most 7 genes.
+It is interesting to point out that four genes, including PRKD3, TNNT1, HOXA1 and IRX4, are identified by GSLM-SVM and GLSM-LOG, but missed by all the other competitors.
+More importantly, literature search suggests that these genes have important biological implications.
+Specifically, PRKD3 functions as an important oncogenic driver in the invasive breast cancer \citep{liu2017PRKD3}; TNNT1 facilitates proliferation of breast cancer cells by promoting the G1/S phase transition \citep{shi2018tnnt1}; HOXA1 upregulation is associated with poor prognosis and tumor progression in the breast cancer \citep{liu2019hoxa1}; \cite{correa2017IRX4} discovers the high levels expression of IRX4 in the breast cancer plasma samples.

-Clearly, this dataset falls into classification scenarios.
-Then we apply all the methods used in Example 2 to identify the informative genes.
-When the informative genes have been selected, we randomly split the dataset, with 78 observations for testing and the remaining for training, and refit a standard kernel SVM by using R package `e1071'.
-The splitting is replicated 1000 times, and the averaged prediction results are summarized in Table \ref{tab:sim3}.
-Besides, we also provide the boxplots for all the methods in Figure \ref{fig:1}.
+To support the superior performance of the proposed framework, we also evaluate the prediction accuracy of the proposed framework and all the screening-based methods given the their selected genes.
+Specifically, we randomly split the dataset with 84 (30$\%$) patients for testing and the rest for training, and refit a standard kernel SVM by using the R package \textit{kernlab}.
+The splitting process is replicated 100 times, and the boxplots of the prediction errors are given in the left panel of Figure \ref{RealComp}.
+Since the oestrogen receptor status plays an important role in assisting diagnosis for the breast cancer, it is more severe to miss-classify the patients with positive oestrogen receptor status to be negative.
+Therefore, we also summarize the false negative rates in the right panel of Figure \ref{RealComp}.